-Debt - The recorded amounts of these financial instruments, including long-term debt and current maturities of long-term debt are measured at fair value in the financial statements, these financial instruments would be classified as Level 2 in the fair value hierarchy.
+Debt - The recorded amounts of these financial instruments, including long-term debt and current maturities of long-term debt, approximate fair value and are considered Level 2 in the fair value hierarchy.

 Pensions - The Company has retirement plans covering substantially all employees.
 The principal plans are the multiemployer defined benefit pension plans of the Company's operations in The Netherlands and France and the plan for hourly union employees in Pennsylvania.
-The multiemployer plans in the United States and France are insignificant.
+The multiemployer plans in the United States and France are insignificant to the Company's results of operations and financial condition.
 The Company's defined contribution plans cover substantially all of the employees in the United States.
 The Company matches employee funds on a discretionary basis.

-Shipping expense - Shipping expenses of \$0.2 million and \$0.3 million for the three months ended December 31, 2014 and 2013, respectively, are included in selling, general and administrative expenses.
+Shipping expense - Shipping expenses of \$0.4 million and \$0.2 million for the three months ended March 31, 2015 and 2014, respectively, are included in selling, general and administrative expenses.
+Shipping expenses of \$0.7 million and \$0.5 million for the six months ended March 31, 2015 and 2014, respectively, are included in selling, general and administrative expenses.

-Research and development expense - Research and development expenses consist of the cost of employees, consultants and contractors who design, engineer and develop new products and processes; materials and supplies used in those activities; and product prototyping.
+Research, development and engineering expense - Research, development and engineering expenses consist of the cost of employees, consultants and contractors who design, engineer and develop new products and processes; materials and supplies used in those activities; and product prototyping.
 The Company receives reimbursements through governmental research and development grants which are netted against these expenses when certain conditions have been met.
 The table below shows gross research and development expenses and grants earned: